Last Updated on 14th March 2023 by Sophie Nadeau

 Stop 2: Château de Chambord

 So large is the domain of Château de Chambord that you end up driving along the tree-lined boulevard leading to the castle for at least ten minutes, passing many ‘beware of the deer signs on the way’ before the highly decorated pointed turrets suddenly loom up above the horizon.
 It is quite a sight to behold!

 Although it is unclear whether the rumour is true, it may well be the case that Leonardo da Vinci himself– you know, painter of the Mona Lisa– had a hand in designing the castle (especially some of the spiral staircases).

 Today, the castle is equipped with spiral staircases, roaring fires and furnishings aplenty.
 The little hamlet beside Château de Chambord is absolutely dwarfed in comparison with the enormity of the old hunting lodge.
 It is equipped with a church and Hôtel de Ville.

-Opening times: Every day of the year except bank holidays: April September 9am -6pm, October- March 9am- 5pm
+Opening times: Every day of the year except bank holidays: April September 9 am -6 pm, October- March 9 am- 5 pm

 Stop 3: Lunch stop at Blois

 There is little in the way of food around the castles themselves and considering we didn’t want to sit down and pay for a meal in a restaurant, we ended up stopping at a Quick by the side of the autoroute.
 Note to self: We definitely should have fuelled up at this point as we were almost out of diesel by the time we finally reached Châteaudun!